mohamey/distro-file-system/README.md

 * Auto update client list of files on post/delete
 * GET from fileserver should have a response type (Either ApiResponse FileObject)
 * New Type for (Either ApiResponse FileObject)
+* Fileservers should find out their own ip for use by Directory server